rawitat/gtypist_lessons/programming_quotes.typ

 *:OOP_10
 I:Alan Kay
 S:Java is the most distressing thing to happen to computing since MS-DOS.

+*:OOP_11
+I:Thant Tessman
+S:OO is like the Bible in that which scripture is to be interpreted metaphori- :cally, and which is to be interpreted literally, is entirely a function of the :religious agenda of the commentator.
+My own advice is to keep in mind that :the stuff of computer programs is nothing but metaphor.

+*:OOP_12
+I:Paul Graham, "ANSI Common Lisp"
+S:The object-oriented model makes it easy to build programs by accretion.
+ :What this often means, in practice, is that it provides a structured way to :write spaghetti code.
+This is not necessarily bad, but it is not entirely :good either.
+ :
+ :A lot of code in the real world is spaghetti code, and this is probably not :going to change soon.
+For programs that would have ended up as spaghetti
+ :anyway, the object-oriented model is good: they will at least be structured :spaghetti.
+But for programs that might otherwise have avoided this fate, :object-oriented abstractions could be more dangerous than useful.

+*:OOP_13
+I:Richard P. Gabriel, "Objects have failed", OOPSLA 2002 S:Bricks are just too limited, and the circumstances where they make sense are :too constrained to serve as a model for building something as diverse and :unpredictable as a city.
+And further, the city itself is not the end goal, :because the city must also -in the best case- be a humane structure for human :activity, which requires a second set of levels of complexity and concerns.
+ :Using this metaphor to talk about future computing systems, it's fair to say :that OO addresses concerns at the level of bricks.
+ :
+ :Despite the early clear understanding of the nature of software development by :OO pioneers, the current caretakers of the ideas have reverted to the incumbent :philosophy of perfect planning, grand design, and omniscience inherited :from Babbage's theology.

+*:OOP_14
+I:Rob Pike
+S:Object-oriented design is the roman numerals of computing.

+*:OOP_15
+I:D. Gelernter, "Machine Beauty"
+S:Object-oriented programming as it emerged in Simula 67 allows software :structure to be based on real-world structures, and gives programmers a :powerful way to simplify the design and construction of complex programs.

 Q:Do you want to continue to next lesson [Y/N] ?
 N:MENU